Defending Against Theft Charges Is Complex But Possible

-If you are arrested for any criminal charge, it can be nerve-wracking and even frightening, but if the charge is burglary, theft, or robbery, you’ll need a knowledgeable and experienced criminal defense attorney in Stuart who will defend you aggressively and bring your case to its best possible conclusion.
-In Florida’s Treasure Coast region, if you are accused of burglary, robbery, or theft, you’ll need the help that an experienced criminal defense attorney at the law firm of Kibbey | Wagner can provide.
+If you are arrested for any criminal charge, it can be nerve-wracking and even frightening, but if the charge is burglary, theft or robbery, you’ll need a knowledgeable and experienced criminal defense attorney in Stuart who will defend you aggressively and bring your case to its best possible conclusion.
+In Florida’s Treasure Coast region, if you are accused of burglary, robbery or theft, you’ll need the help that an experienced criminal defense attorney at the law firm of Kibbey | Wagner can provide.

 Burglary and robbery are considered premeditated crimes, so it’s difficult for a defendant to claim that he or she had no criminal intent.
-However, if you are innocent of a burglary or robbery charge because of a misunderstanding, a misidentification, or a fabricated story, a top criminal defense attorney at the Stuart based law firm of Kibbey | Wagner will find the truth and fight aggressively on your behalf.
-On the other head, if the state has conclusive evidence that you committed a burglary, a robbery, or a theft – and a conviction is certain – a good defense attorney will work to have the charge or the sentence itself reduced.
+However, if you are innocent of a burglary or robbery charge because of a misunderstanding, a misidentification or a fabricated story, a top criminal defense attorney at the Stuart-based law firm of Kibbey | Wagner will find the truth and fight aggressively on your behalf.
+On the other hand, if the state has conclusive evidence that you committed a burglary, a robbery or a theft – and a conviction is certain – a good defense attorney will work to have the charge or the sentence reduced.

 Theft is considered a serious crime in the state of Florida.
 Grand theft – defined as intentionally and illegally taking money or property worth at least $300 – is a felony.
 Petit theft – intentionally and illegally taking money or property worth less than $300 – is a misdemeanor.
-However, a conviction on either theft charge is punishable with a harsh fine, probation, and jail time, and a grand theft conviction can send an offender to a Florida state prison.
+However, a conviction on either theft charge is punishable with a harsh fine, probation and jail time, and a grand theft conviction can send an offender to a Florida state prison.

-In burglary, robbery, and theft cases, it is imperative to be represented by an attorney who has substantial experience navigating the Florida criminal justice system and representing the accused.
-The award-winning legal team at Kibbey | Wagner has more than sixty combined years of experience advocating on behalf of those charged with burglaries, robberies, and thefts in Stuart and throughout Florida’s Treasure Coast region.
+In burglary, robbery and theft cases, it is imperative to be represented by an attorney who has substantial experience navigating the Florida criminal justice system and representing the accused.
+The award-winning legal team at Kibbey | Wagner has more than 60 years of combined experience advocating on behalf of those charged with burglaries, robberies and thefts in Stuart and throughout Florida’s Treasure Coast region.

-When you are represented by the law firm of Kibbey | Wagner, you’ll be shown complete respect and absolute dignity.
+When you are represented by Kibbey Wagner, PLLC, you’ll be shown complete respect and absolute dignity.
 We extend every professional courtesy to our clients and provide a comfortable, professional atmosphere.
-Whether you are seeking legal assistance for yourself or for a family member who is accused of a burglary, robbery, or theft, call Kibbey | Wagner at 772-286-0023 to arrange a free and confidential legal consultation with an experienced criminal defense lawyer.
+Whether you are seeking legal assistance for yourself or for a family member who is accused of a burglary, robbery or theft, call Kibbey | Wagner at 772-286-0023 to arrange a free and confidential legal consultation with an experienced criminal defense lawyer.